phyce/rl-natural-speech/FEATURES.md

 ---
 # Changelog

+## 1.2.4
+- Fixed issue with shortened phrases using special characters not working

 ## 1.2.3
 - Fixed issue with `mute others` also muted local player, and `mute self` not doing anything